catyugu/fancyIncrementals/README.md

 # **Fancy Incrementals - A Full-Stack Cloudflare Application**

-This document provides a guide on how to set up, develop, and deploy this full-stack serverless application using Cloudflare Pages for the frontend, Cloudflare Workers for the backend API, and potentially Cloudflare D1 for the database in the future.
+This document provides a guide on how to set up, develop, and deploy this full-stack serverless application using Cloudflare Pages for the frontend, Cloudflare Workers for the backend API, and Cloudflare R2 for object storage.

 ## **1\.
 Project Overview**